dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 ![Enabling RDP on Target](images/thm-ice/enabling-rdp.png)

-We need an RDP client if order to login into the system.
-On Linux we can use "Remmina"
+We need an RDP client to login into the system.
+On Linux, we can use "Remmina"

 ```
 sudo apt install remmina